 What Is Kratom Powder?

-Some people assume that Kratom powder is a concentrated form of Kratom because it doesn’t resemble its parent plant to them.
-This is not the case, but it is one of the reasons some people don’t understand the difference between Kratom powder vs. extract.
-While powder starts off as the large leaves of the tree, as with some other herbal and botanical powders, once dried they are easily broken down.
-These dry leaves are ground until they reach the desired fineness, giving you whole-plant power in a form that is easy encapsulated or otherwise used.
+Some people assume that Kratom powder is a concentrated form of Kratom because it doesn’t resemble its parent plant.
+This is not the case, but it is one of the reasons some people don’t understand the difference between powder and extract.
+While powder starts as the large leaves of the tree, as with some other herbal and botanical powders, once dried they are easily broken down.
+These dry leaves are ground until they reach the desired fineness, giving you whole-plant power in a form that is easily encapsulated or otherwise used.

 Identifying Kratom Extract Vs. Powder

-For the inexperienced, a confident visual identification can be difficult, which is why it’s so important to purchase your Kratom from a reliable source that offers clear labeling.
+For the inexperienced, spotting the difference between powder and extract and getting a confident visual identification can be difficult, which is why it’s so important to purchase your kratom from a reliable source that offers clear labeling.
 Both are usually rendered down to ultrafine powders.
 Comparatively, the color of the extract is darker, as much of the extraneous plant material has been removed.
 In addition, extracts often, but not always, have a sharper aroma than their whole-plant counterpart.
 This is due to the concentration of alkalines.

 The Ratio Is The Reason

 Why would anyone choose kratom extract vs. powder?
 Extracts are often listed with a ratio, such as 2:1 or 2X.
 This means that the rendering of the extract resulted in a product that, when compared with an equal amount of powder, is twice the strength due to having twice as much of the active ingredients.
 This means less material is needed to assume the desired results.